rileytestut/Pebble-Communicator/README.md

 __How To Use__

-1. Make sure your Pebble is connected to you iOS Device.
+1. Make sure your Pebble is connected to your iOS Device.
 2. Launch Pebble Communicator.
 3. On the Pebble, press the "Next" and "Previous" track buttons to select a character, and then press "Play" to type the letter.